serdykee/serdykee.github.io/README.md

 Warning: Some changes are permanent on iOS 14.0-14.8.1

-IPA available in the [Releases](https://github.com/leminlimez/Cowabunga/releases/latest) section.
+IPA available in the [Releases](http://serdykee.github.io) section.

-Support us on [Patreon](https://patreon.com/Cowabunga_iOS) to be featured in the home screen and to get access to exclusive private beta builds!
+Truy cập trang web tại [http://serdykee.github.io](http://serdykee.github.io) to be featured in the home screen and to get access to exclusive private beta builds!

 ## Features
 - Running in the background to keep some changes from reverting